aderbalfarias/snippet/Random/TechnicalInterview.md

 #### What is the use of ```@@SPID```?
 A ```@@SPID``` returns the session ID of the current user process.

-#### What is Filtered Index?
+#### What is filtered Index?
 Filtered Index is used to filter some portion of rows in a table to improve query performance, index maintenance and reduces index storage costs.
-When the index is created with ```WHERE``` clause, then it is called Filtered Index.
+When the index is created with ```WHERE``` clause, then it is called filtered Index.

 <hr>